Getting into details of Yoga Nidra to deal with Anxiety

 The various elements of yoga nidra taken together and practiced regularly will make up an experienced set of mind and body tools.
 This will help the practitioners navigate life’s harshest moments.
 Make yoga nidra a routine if you are seeking everyday well-being and good mental health.

 In a literal yoga nidra practice, the teacher will guide the practitioners through various stages.
 You will start by developing an intention for yoga practice and your life.
 Then you will be taught to learn to concentrate and bring your awareness on your breath, emotions, thoughts, and bodily sensations.
 All throughout the session, you will be motivated to tap into the most underlying sense of peace that is always present in you.
 You will cultivate ‘witness consciousness’, become an excellent observant and welcoming everything that would come your way.

 Yoga Nidra assists employees to deal with stress in their workplace.
 It actually reaches to the parasympathetic response and reduces the sympathetic nervous system response that results in more mental, emotional, and physical relaxation.
 In other words, it means less anxiety.

 How does this work actually?

-In our daily lives, we are bombarded with roles and responsibilities.
+We are bombarded with roles and responsibilities in our daily lives.
 As doing justice to our parents who helped us in becoming who we are, we try utmost to always keep on top of our daily chores.
 We don’t consciously work on controlling our perpetual commitments.
 Instead, we keep going, fearing to get off the hamster wheel.
 Then we get exhausted by our commitments and increase our stress hormones.
 These constant high-stress levels cause anxiety.